 - the Nuclear Energy Agency, created in 1958, which promotes the safe use of nuclear energy for peaceful purposes.

 Over the last 20 years, the OECD has extended its area of analysis to all countries that claim to have a market economy.
 The OECD has therefore developed dialogue with the dynamic economies of Asia and Latin America.

 Globalisation, rapid innovation, and digitisation have caused significant changes to a world in which the factors of stability, both political and economic, are being challenged.
 The OECD must adapt to this new landscape and find a place for itself in the international architecture.
 Activities such as the study of the taxation of digital platforms, gender equality, artificial intelligence and the economic analysis of value chains are underway to take account of these new challenges.

 At the same time, thanks to close participation in the work of the G20 since the 2008 financial crisis, the OECD has been considering global issues such as green growth, increased tax transparency through conventions to combat base erosion and profit shifting (known as the BEPS agreements) and climate change.
 If we have to talk in terms of challenges for the Organisation, the following should be mentioned:

 - Reconcile an outward-looking approach and prospective relationships with non-members, while maintaining (particularly for budget reasons) the quality of the work and the standards of the Organisation, for the benefit of Member States.

-- It is useful to focus on the status of observer and associate members, some of which have been members for many years and benefit from a vast range of information without fully participating in the organisation's budget.
+- Focus on the status of observer and associate members, some of which have been members for many years and benefit from a vast range of information without fully participating in the organisation's budget.

-Lastly, the debate on the appointment of a new Secretary General, following three successive mandates by Mr Gurría, will begin in 2020-21.
+Lastly, the debate on the appointment of a new Secretary General, following three successive mandates by Mr Gurría, took place in 2020-21.
 The new Secretary General, Mr. M. CORMANN, from Australia, took up his duties on 1st June 2021.